-As of June 2019, her campaign has received the support of 221 backers who pledged $33,819.
-The money raised will go toward manuscript to book, book production and delivery, and launch and promotion.
+Her campaign received the support of 221 backers who pledged $33,819.
+The money raised went toward creating a manuscript, book production and delivery, and launch and promotion.

 Art Brooks of Providence, RI is another example of an author who used Kickstarter to their advantage.
 His Kickstarter campaign is designed to support the “Star Wars The Vintage Collection Archive Edition”, a comprehensive historical manuscript and detailed visual archive of The Vintage Collection, one of Hasbro’s most popular lines of Star Wars action figures.

-At the time of this writing the campaign had 1,058 backers who pledged $133,887.
+That campaign had 1,058 backers who pledged $133,887.
 Brooks offered various perks to backers who pledge a certain amount.
-For example, anyone who pledged $100 or more will receive one printed copy of The Vintage Collection Archive Edition book and one limited edition 24×36-inch The Vintage Collection compendium poster.
+For example, anyone who pledged $100 or more received one printed copy of The Vintage Collection Archive Edition book and one limited edition 24×36-inch The Vintage Collection compendium poster.

 These authors didn’t just get lucky and raise money for their books with minimal effort.
 Many of them were strategic in how they designed their Kickstarter campaigns and came up with incentives for pledgers.
 In order to attract pledges as an author, you can offer the following: